 What is a solid blue ring on an Echo exactly?

 This is when your Echo has a blue ring on the light ring around the Alexa device.

 To be more thorough, here are some examples of blue rings:

-- A solid blue ring with spinning cyan lights: This is showing you that the Echo is starting up.
-If it continues for longer than 20 minutes, change your power supply, and try again.
+- A solid blue ring with spinning cyan lights: This shows you that the Echo is starting up.
+If it continues for over 20 minutes, change your power supply and try again.
 If that doesn’t work, try performing a full reset.

 - Solid blue with cyan mixed in somewhere: Alexa is busy processing or listening out for your request.
 If it remains stuck doing this, try powering it off for five minutes and power it back on.